Read Mitch's latest articles on Huffington Post.

 I am most certainly an imperfect human–but this is the spirit I think our Savior wants us to strive to achieve throughout the human family, and it is the spirit that I continue to endeavor to bring to my entire life–and most certainly my faith.

-For my Mormon fellows who feel on the ‘outside looking in’ for any reason, I extend you a personal invitation to join me on Sunday.
+For my Mormon fellows who feel on the ‘outside looking in’ for any reason—and certainly my LGBT Mormons and allies—I extend you a personal invitation to join me on Sunday.
 If you find yourself in San Francisco, come and sit next to me.

 I’ll even save you a seat.